What to Pack for Bali and Travel Tips

 In terms of what to pack for Bali, the climate is fairly constant, so whether you’re going April- October, in the drier high season, or traveling in November- March when the weather is wetter, the temperature isn’t going to change much.
 Higher altitude will be cooler, if you plan to trek, pack accordingly, and in the wet season, add a light rain jacket.

-Pack everything you need without checking a bag.
+Pack for trips of one week or more without checking a bag.

-- Easy to pack
+• Easy to organize

 The Best Luggage for Bali

 If you’re traveling in the wet season, get a backpack that will keep your gear safe if you get caught in a sudden downpour.
-The
+The Travel Backpack is made of waterproof sailcloth so you won’t need to worry about clothes — or more importantly, your electronics — getting wet.

 You don’t want to be dumping out your bag every time you need to find something either.
-The
+The Travel Backpack opens like a suitcase so you can see everything you packed.

 What to Pack for Bali: Cultural Sensitivity